Palks-Studio/invoice-receipt/README.md

 ```

-**The original file is never modified.** The stamp is applied to a copy generated on the fly and deleted after download.
+**The original file is never modified.**

+The stamp is applied to a generated copy of the PDF.

+Depending on the deployment configuration, this generated copy may also be automatically archived on the server.

+Generated paid PDFs are intended to serve as visual proof of payment.

+The engine does not guarantee the preservation of embedded Factur-X XML data in processed PDF files.

 ---